yesolakweon/yesolakweon.github.io/_pages/research.md

 2. "Political Contexts of the Age-orientation of the Welfare State." with Kohei Suzuki *Under review*

-3. "Electoral Rules and Substantive Gender Representation." with Joshua Ryan
+3. "Electoral Rules and Substantive Gender Representation." with Joshua Ryan *Under review*

 4. "A Deflated Society: Political Impact of Japan’s Aging Population.” with ByeongHwa Choi